 - CO1.
-Analyse the new technologies that provide interactive devices and interfaces. - CO2.
-Apply the guidelines to develop the UID and evaluate - CO3.
-Apply the development methodologies with an analysis of the social impact and legal issues Understand Direct Manipulation and Virtual Environment - CO4.
-Discuss the command, natural languages and issues in design for maintaining QoS - CO5 Persuade user documentations and information search.
+Recognize the new technologies that provide interactive devices and interfaces. - CO2.
+Apply the guidelines to develop the UID and evaluate for the given problem. - CO3.
+Apply the development methodologies with an analysis of the social impact and legal issues - CO4.
+Apply command, natural languages and issues for designing and maintaining QoS - CO5 Analyse the techniques used for information search and visualization